robert-koch-institut/SARS-CoV-2-Sequenzdaten_aus_Deutschland/readme_en.md

 | SEQUENCING_LAB_PC | The zip code of the sequencing laboratory|
 | SENDING_LAB_PC | The zip code of the prime diagnostic laboratory|

-For more information on the listed variables, see [Instructions for Providing Sequence Data](https://www.rki.de/DE/Content/InfAZ/N/Neuartiges_Coronavirus/DESH/Anleitung-Bereitstellung-Sequenzdaten.html?) which is also deposited in [Context Materials](https://github.com/robert-koch-institut/SARS-CoV-2-Sequenzdaten_aus_Deutschland/tree/master/Kontextmaterialien).
+For more information on the listed variables, see [Instructions for Providing Sequence Data](https://www.rki.de/DE/Content/InfAZ/N/Neuartiges_Coronavirus/DESH/Anleitung-Bereitstellung-Sequenzdaten.html?) which is also deposited in [Kontextmaterialien](https://github.com/robert-koch-institut/SARS-CoV-2-Sequenzdaten_aus_Deutschland/tree/master/Kontextmaterialien).

 ### Variables and variable expressions development lines.